Written By: ZMT

 End of the Road: Deciphering Confessions

-Currently, Little is imprisoned at the California State Prison, Los Angeles County.
-Samuel Little is now serving four life sentences without the possibility of parole.
+Little was imprisoned at the California State Prison, Los Angeles County.
+Samuel Little was now serving four life sentences without the possibility of parole.
 Due to his plea bargain, Little will avoid a death penalty in exchange for his confessions.

 In 2019, the FBI has confirmed Little to be “the most prolific serial killer in U.S. history” after he has been matched with 50 cases.
 His confirmed kill count is almost double than that of notorious killer Ted Bundy.